3 Types of Meaning You Need for a Breakthrough

 It’s that pain which shows you the kind of meaning you should begin seeking to better align all forms of meaning in your life.
 This is the basis of the personal growth paths of The Curated Soul.

 (Note: The kind of pain you’re experiencing shows you where you have momentum for growth right now and points to a particular path for seeking meaning.
-You can discover your path by signing up on the Paths page.)
+You can discover your path by signing up here.)